 Instructions for filling out the template

 You can download the LLC articles of organization template below and use it to form an LLC.
 It must be customized to include the organization’s specific information.
 Follow the instructions provided in bold type and enter the requested information in the highlighted fields.
-Once you’ve entered all of the information, make sure all of the instructions and highlighted fields are deleted.
-You will need to sign the document before it’s filed with your state.
+Once you’ve entered all of the information, make sure you delete all of the instructions and highlighted fields.
+You will need to sign the document before you file it with your state.

 Creating your LLC’s articles of organization isn’t the final step, but it’s an important one.
 Make sure you’ve checked your state’s exact filing requirements and that you’ve included all the necessary information in your articles of organization.
 If you need help, you can consult an attorney in your jurisdiction or an experienced entrepreneur who is knowledgeable about the process.